brainylab/eslint-config/packages/base/README.md

 ## BrainyLab eslint-config
-this is the base configuration of ESLint is used in the Projects made by BrainyLab Desenvolvimentos.
+this is the base configuration of ESLint is used in the Projects made by BrainyLab Development.

 ## Install Config